 - Zoom: Select Video Settings from the Start Video menu.
 Under ‘My Video’, check the box next to Adjust for Low Light, then choose the Auto or Manual settings.

 The Windows camera app lets you look at your image at any time to ensure you’re properly framed and looking your best.
 You can do this by turning on gridlines.

 Click on Settings (the cog icon at the upper left).
 The Framing Grid options are listed here.

 Rule of Thirds places a tic-tac-toe grid over your image.
 Make sure your shoulders are in view and your eyes rest along the top horizontal line.
 Crosshairs lets you center your image on the screen and Square lets you see a cropped view of your image as it may be seen by some meeting participants.

 In addition to the above, all conferencing software provides different options for adjusting your camera settings once you’ve already joined a video meeting.
 Go to the settings menu as noted above and look at your preview image to see what you’d like to adjust.

 In Webex, select the Change Virtual Background dropdown.
 You can choose to blur your background, select one of the pre-loaded images, or click the + icon and use a picture from your computer.
 These options are also available in Zoom and can be accessed from the Choose Virtual Background option on the Start Video menu.
-(For more tips on using virtual backgrounds in professional meetings, check out this post.)

 If your image has been flipped, go to the video settings in the app and select (or de-select) mirror image.
 This should have you looking like yourself in no time.